 "Bullshit!
 Or you wouldn't be doing this mission in an attempt to 'atone'."
 Okay.
 Definitely still pissed.
-Something about the way he could keep himself so closed off and calm while I was simmering made it hard to remember my iron-clad impulses and control.
+Something about the way he could keep himself so closed off and calm while I was simmering made it hard to remember my cast iron control over my own impulses.

 His quiet sigh echoed through the room even more loudly than my yell had, his hands clasped behind his back as he turned away from the weapons he was examining.
 "You must learn to see things this way, or you shall remain just as disconnected as my son."

 I frowned, tilting my head in confusion, my voice finally dropping below the level of a battle cry.
 "Disconnected?
 What are you talking about, Thane?"